-- For all grants, except those performance-based restricted stock grants in or after March 2016, 100% of all unvested restricted stock grants granted pursuant to such 2010 SIP or 2019 SIP grants agreements, and - For all grants under the 2019 SIP and those performance-based restricted stock grants under the 2010 SIP or the 2019 SIP in or after March 2016, the greater of: (a) 100% of such unvested restricted stock grants or (b) the percentage of unvested restricted stock grants determined in accordance with the applicable performance schedule based upon the actual level of achievement (up to the applicable maximum level of achievement) from the first day of the performance period to the date on which the change-in-control transaction occurs.
+- For all grants, except those performance-based restricted stock grants in or after February 2019, 100% of all unvested restricted stock grants granted pursuant to such 2010 SIP or 2019 SIP grants agreements, and - For all performance-based restricted stock grants in or after February 2019, the greater of: (a) 100% of such unvested restricted stock grants or (b) the percentage of unvested restricted stock grants determined in accordance with the applicable performance schedule based upon the actual level of achievement (up to the applicable maximum level of achievement) from the first day of the performance period to the date on which the change-in-control transaction occurs.

-For information concerning the value of the vested shares that each of the Named Executive Officers would have under the 2010 SIP and the 2019 SIP in the event that termination of employment after a change-in-control transaction had occurred on the last business day of 2019, see the table titled "Potential Payments Upon Termination or Change in Control - 2019" below.
+For information concerning the value of the vested shares that each of the Named Executive Officers would have under the 2010 SIP and the 2019 SIP in the event that termination of employment after a change-in-control transaction had occurred on the last business day of 2020, see the table titled "Potential Payments Upon Termination or Change in Control - 2020" below.